BPCI-Robotics/notebook-24-25/notebook.md

   - This has already been discussed in detail.

 There is a lot to get done, and it's not like we finished everything today.
 Today was just the beginning, the day we became a proper VEX Robotics team.
 We should take a break, though, as these past two weeks have been tough.

+# Post-competition reflections

+## Action plan
+From what we learned from the competition, we formulated an action plan for how we would improve the robot.
+Actually, we would rebuild the entire robot from scratch, as we are going to replace our drivetrain motors.
+The design seemed fundamentally flawed anyway, so rebuilding from scratch would allow us to fully realize our vision for a competitive robot.
+This would be the one that brings us from being a lower-mid team to a higher-mid, nearly good team.

+# {{TODO: Name the robot}}